 - A new Lithium-ion battery will benefit from an initial “conditioning” of the battery.
 For the first 3 charge cycles, fully charge the battery overnight and allow it to fully discharge before recharging.

-- Avoid frequent full discharges because this puts additional strain on the battery.
-Several partial discharges with frequent recharges are better for lithium-ion than one deep one.
+- Avoid frequent full discharges because it puts additional strain on the battery.
+Several partial discharges with frequent recharges are better for Lithium-ion than one deep one.
 Recharging a partially charged lithium-ion does not cause harm because there is no memory.
 (In this respect, lithium-ion differs from nickel-based batteries.)